nicosrm/24-emb-chess/README.md

 This repository is a fork of [`dezibot/dezibot`](https://github.com/dezibot/dezibot).
 Changes to the `dezibot` library are made directly where necessary.
 Our main contribution, the `EmbeddedChessPieces` library, is stored in [`example/EmbeddedChessPieces/`](./example/EmbeddedChessPieces/).
 It includes project specific code that is not generally sensible to add to the `dezibot` library.

 In [`example/EmbeddedChessPieces/examples`](./example/EmbeddedChessPieces/examples/) you can find tests and example use cases for our project.
-This includes Arduino sketches we developed to test our library developments as well as the heart of this project – the code to run our project.
+This includes Arduino sketches we have developed to test our library as well as the heart of this project – the code to run our project.
+You can also find a [`showcase`](./example/EmbeddedChessPieces/examples/showcase/) directory which demonstrates the possibilities offered by this library.
+In [`examples/playground/playground.ino`](./example/EmbeddedChessPieces/examples/playground/playground.ino), a step by step guide is provided.

 ## Context